birch bark container

 The strong, yet supple, bark of paper birch has been used for centuries to craft beautiful bowls, pails, baskets and other useful vessels.
-In this class, students will learn of the wonderful qualities that birch holds while shaping a bark sheet into a traditional Athabascan style bowl.
-Cedar or spruce roots will be used to sew the “corners” of the bowl.
-The rim will be reinforced with locally harvested willow secured in place with one of several traditional lashing styles shown in class.
-Finished baskets will measure about 11 x 7 x 3 inches.
+In this class, students learn the wonderful qualities that birch holds while shaping a bark sheet into a traditional Athabascan style bowl.
+Cedar or spruce roots are used to sew the “corners” of the bowl.
+Finally, the rim is reinforced with locally harvested willow secured in place with one of several traditional lashing styles shown in class.

 Location: Issaquah, WA

 Cost: $85, including all materials